Andreas Ottensamer

 Having established his musical career as a clarinet soloist, Ottensamer has performed in major concert halls around the world, with orchestras such as the Berlin Philharmonic, the Vienna Philharmonic, the Mahler Chamber Orchestra, the London Philharmonic, the Seoul Philharmonic, the Tokyo Metropolitan Symphony Orchestra and the Netherlands Philharmonic under Mariss Jansons, Sir Simon Rattle, Andris Nelsons, Yannick Nézet-Séguin, Daniel Harding and Lorenzo Viotti.

 He has an exclusive recording partnership with Deutsche Grammophon, having released numerous recordings.
-For his album „Blue Hour“, featuring the Berlin Philharmonic under Mariss Jansons, Ottensamer received his second Opus Klassik award as „Instrumentalist of the year“ in 2019.
-His latest album with his long-term recital partner José Gallardo will be released in 2025.
+For his album „Blue Hour“, featuring the Berlin Philharmonic under Mariss Jansons, Ottensamer received his second Opus Klassik award as „Instrumentalist of the Year“ in 2019.
+His latest album „Romanza“, with his long-term recital partner José Gallardo, was released in May 2025.

 Ottensamer was born in 1989 in Vienna.
 He comes from an Austro-Hungarian family of musicians and was drawn to music early, receiving his first piano lessons when he was four.
-At the age of ten he began studying cello at the University of Music and Performing Arts Vienna, then changed to the clarinet in 2003.
-In 2009 he interrupted his Harvard undergraduate studies to become a scholar of the Orchestra Academy of the Berliner Philharmoniker.
-Ottensamer has held the position of principal clarinettist with the Berlin Philharmonic Orchestra from 2011 to 2025.
+At the age of ten, he began studying cello at the University of Music and Performing Arts Vienna, then changed to the clarinet in 2003.
+In 2009, he interrupted his Harvard undergraduate studies to become a scholar of the Orchestra Academy of the Berliner Philharmoniker.

 read more